ismailakkila/alexa-spark/README.md

 # Usage

-* Recent Activity: Echo will inform you of the last 5 rooms with recent activity
+* Recent Activity: Echo will inform you of the last 5 rooms with recent activity.

   "Alexa, Open Spark"